 - The only way for anyone to burn 3500 calories a day is if they consume more calories than this a day and workout for hours each day to burn them – a feat only possible for some athletes and Olympic competitors (6).

 If You Cannot Lose 30 Pounds In 30 Days, How Much Weight Can You Lose In A Month?

 On average, a person can lose anywhere from 4 to 8 pounds in 30 days.
-This is in line with the CDC guidelines that suggest that a gradual and steady loss of 1 to 2 pounds a week is what is best and sustainable for long term weight loss (11).
+This is in line with the CDC guidelines that suggest that a gradual and steady loss of 1 to 2 pounds a week is what is best and sustainable for long-term weight loss (11).

-While this may look like a small and insignificant number, remember that weight loss requires patience and overtime the numbers will add up eventually getting to 30 pounds total (or even more).
+While this may look like a small and insignificant number, remember that weight loss requires patience and over time the numbers will add up eventually getting to 30 pounds total (or even more).

 Can you lose 30 pounds in 60 days?
 In the same way that you cannot lose 30 pounds in 30 days, you cannot lose the same in 60 days.
-However, you can try aiming for a more achievable number of 10 to 16 pounds in 60 days- which equate to losing 1 to 2 pounds a week for two months.
+However, you can try aiming for a more achievable number of 10 to 16 pounds in 60 days- which equates to losing 1 to 2 pounds a week for two months.

 Dangers Of Attempting To Lose 30 Pounds In 30 Days